espenwaaga/doc/docs/how-to-guides/command-line-access.md

-# Set up command line tools for accessing NAIS clusters
+# Command line access

-This guide shows you the required command lines tools for accessing the NAIS platform.
+This guide shows you how to set up command line tools for accessing NAIS clusters

 ## 0. Prerequisites